-The array is a single variable that is used to store different elements.
-It is often used when we want to store a list of elements and access them by a single variable.
-So, let’s define arrays in Javascript.
+A JavaScript array is a single variable that stores different elements.
+It is often used when we want to store a list of elements and access them by a single variable1.
+Arrays are a special type of object.
+The typeof operator in JavaScript returns “object” for arrays.

 If you have a list of elements (a list of fruits, for example), storing the fruits in a single variable could look like the following code.

 However, what if you want to loop through the songs and find a specific one?
-And what if you had not 3 songs, but 300?
+And what if you had not three songs but 300?

 The solution is an array!